egoist/router/README.md

 # @egoist/router

-A router that works in Node.js, browser and Deno.
+An Express-like router that works in Node.js, browser and Deno.

 ## Install